 Install a burglar alarm or security light to deter thieves, this could potentially lower your premiums too.
 Make sure you have a secure bolt on the garage door (easily purchased at a DIY store).

-High-value items like a bike might have a single item limit, make sure your bike is locked up within your garage.
+If you are keeping high value items in your garage, make sure they're safely locked away .
 You should also consider doing the same for items like a lawnmower.
 It’s also a good idea to take pictures of the expensive items that you store in your garage, which will help speed up the process of making a claim.

 Mark your items with your postcode, thieves may be deterred from taking items if they are easily identifiable.
 Don’t hide spare keys in the garage, it’s an obvious place for thieves to check, leaving both your garage and house vulnerable to burglary.